Prudential Tower: Ownership

 The Prudential Center is currently owned by Boston Properties.
 The building is one of several Prudential Centers built around the United States (such as the tower in Chicago) constructed as capital investments by Prudential Financial (formerly, The Prudential Insurance Company of America).
-Preceding Prudential Financial's demutualization, Prudential sold many of its real estate assets, for instance most of the air rights in Times Square, and the Prudential Center in Boston, to put cash on the corporate balance sheets.
+Preceding Prudential Financial's demutualization, Prudential sold many of its real estate assets, for instance most of the air rights in Times Square (New York City), and the Prudential Center in Boston, to put cash on the corporate balance sheets.

 The Gillette Company, now a unit of Procter & Gamble, once occupied 40 percent of the space in the structure but has since vacated many of these floors.
 Boston-based law firm Ropes & Gray moved into much of this space, including the 37th through 49th, in fall 2010.
-Other major tenants include Wall Street investment firm Home State Corporation, Partners HealthCare, Club Monaco, Exeter Group and Accenture.
+Other major tenants include Wall Street investment firm Home State Corporation, Partners HealthCare, Club Monaco, Exeter Group, and Accenture.
 Boston Properties acquired the building in 1998.

 However, Prudential Financial's then head of global marketing, and Boston native, Michael Hines, suggested that the real estate deal only go through with the condition that Prudential retain the name and signage rights for the Prudential Center and Prudential Tower.
 Signage rights in Boston are very limited, and Prudential's are grandfathered.
 The other notable backlit signs allowed above 100 ft include The Colonnade Hotel, Boston, State Street Bank sign, Sheraton sign, and the Boston Citgo sign.
 Using similar negotiations, Prudential retains two notable signs in Times Square.